 In the US there was huge controversy when plans for a 3D gun - ‘The Liberator’ - were published online by Cody Wilson from the group Defense Distributed.
 In theory, anyone with a 3D printer and plastic can now make a working firearm.

 In the UK 3D printed guns have been banned.

 There’s also been debate about whether 3D printers will take away manufacturing jobs.

 Maplin introduced the first 3D printer to the UK high street in 2014.
 The Velleman K8200 retailed for £700 and could create 3D objects 20 x 20 x 20cm in size.

 Previously 3D printers cost thousands of pounds, so in contrast this was a relatively cheaper option.

-If you don’t fancy buying your own printer, London-based iMakr is the world’s largest 3D printing store.
-It offers a bespoke 3D-printing service and items cost between £20-150 depending on the print time.
+If you don’t fancy buying your own printer, London-based iMakr is the world’s largest 3D printing store, and it offers a bespoke 3D-printing service.